 - pain and swelling in one or both testicles

-Chlamydia infections in the rectum are less common, but they do occur.
-Although these infections usually have no symptoms, they can cause:
+Chlamydia in the rectum is less common and usually causes no symptoms, but it can cause:

 - rectal pain

-On rare occasions, chlamydia can infect the epididymis, which is the tube that carries sperm from the testicles to the vas deferens.
+Rarely, chlamydia develops in the epididymis, the tube that carries sperm from the testicles.
 This can cause:

 - in rare cases, fertility issues

-Healthcare providers usually collect urine samples to test for chlamydia in men, but they may use a cotton swab to get a sample from the urethra instead.
+To test for this issue, a healthcare provider usually asks for a urine sample, but they may use a cotton swab to get a sample from the urethra instead.

-Curing chlamydia with oral antibiotics is relatively straightforward.
-Treatment consists of either a single dose or a 7-day course of an antibiotic.
-Repeat infections are common, so it is wise to get another test for chlamydia after completing treatment.
+Treating chlamydia with oral antibiotics is relatively straightforward.
+It may involve taking a single dose or a 7-day course of an antibiotic.
+Repeat infections are common, however, so it is a good idea to have another test after completing the treatment.

 Herpes is an infection with the herpes simplex virus (HSV).
-There are two types of herpes simplex virus that affect different parts of the body:
+There are two types of the virus, and they tend to affect different parts of the body

-- Herpes simplex virus type 2 (HSV–2) almost always spreads through sex without a condom and causes genital herpes.
+HSV–2 almost always passes on through sex without a condom and causes genital herpes.

 - painful blisters or open sores in or around the mouth